MicrosoftLearning/mslearn-fabric/Instructions/Labs/03-delta-lake.md

     This code writes more hypothetical device data to the streaming source.

-7. In a new code cell, add and run the following code:
+5. Re-run the cell containing the following code:

     ```sql
     %%sql